AI Glossary (WIP)

 Crafting inputs to get better AI outputs.

-One-shot prompting - including a standard pattern example in the prompt with the format or style of desired output
+• One-shot prompting - Including a standard pattern example in the prompt with the format or style of desired output.
+Shot means example, not attempt; it’s distinct from the slang "I one-shotted it" meaning solved in one try.

-Chain of thought prompting - asking model to break down its reasoning into intermediate steps before giving a final answer (such as including “let’s think step by step” in a zero shot)
+• Chain of thought prompting - Asking model to break down its reasoning into intermediate steps before giving a final answer (such as including “let’s think step by step” in a zero shot).
+Reasoning models now do this on their own, so the move is often setting how much they reason rather than including in prompt.

 Retrieval Augmented Generation (RAG)